jimjam-slam/columnflow/README.md

 quarto install extension jimjam-slam/columnflow
 ```

-Then add the filter to your document's frontmatter:
+Then add the extension to your document's frontmatter:

 ````
 ---